cvra/cvra_debra_ros/README.md

 ==============

-This is a ROS metapackage holding several ROS packages related to the Debra created and used by CVRA.
+This is a ROS metapackage holding several ROS packages related to the Debra robot created and used by CVRA.

 Usage